Back To Top

 To better support

-• Help your teen identify the consequences of making certain choices as opposed to others.
+• Help your teen to weigh the potential consequences of their decisions.

 6. Managing social influences